taw00/dashcore-rpm/README.md

 Important notes:

 0. There are versions considered **stable** and versions considered **experimental**.
-Versions with an "x" in their version number should be considered the most experimental.
+Versions with a "test" in their version number should be considered the most experimental and bleeding edge and should NOT be used with real world currency.
+When running a testnet wallet or node, ensure you add **testnet = 1** to your dash.conf file to avoid bad things happening.
 0. **Stable** versions have been developed and tested on Fedora 23, RHEL7, and CentOS7, all on the x86_64 architecture.
 I welcome folks to experiment with other distributions and architectures.

 ----